Wyatt P. Exum: Political career

 Exum was initially a member of the Democratic Party, but became disillusioned with Democratic presidential candidate Grover Cleveland in 1888.
 He joined the Populist Party and attended its first state convention in North Carolina in 1892.
 At Exum's formal suggestion, the convention initially nominated Harry Skinner to serve as the party's candidate in the 1892 North Carolina gubernatorial election.
 In his acceptance speech, Skinner appealed to the convention to allow him the discretion to withdraw from the race should the Republican Party's candidate appear to be leading and threaten the rule of the "white man" in the state.
-Many delegates were infuriated by the notion of backing out the election, and Exum moved to have the nomination vote reconsidered, with 25 other men seconding his motion.
+Many delegates were infuriated by the notion of backing out of the election, and Exum moved to have the nomination vote reconsidered, with 25 other men seconding his motion.
 Exum subsequently withdrew from the nomination, throwing the convention into turmoil.
 Exum and James M. Mewborne were then offered as potential gubernatorial candidates and in a speech Exum proclaimed to the convention that he supported the Omaha Platform and would remain an active candidate in the election.
 In the first ballot Exum received 263 votes while Mewborne garnered 220.
 The delegates then voted a second time unanimously for Exum.